svinson1121/Open5GS-MME/README.md

 #####################################################

 I recommend running only the MME from this code.
 Use the SGW C/U and PGW C/U from the main Open5GS project or eUPF.
+* Fixed random code issue so it would build on:  Ubuntu 24.10
 * Change SGW DNS selection to use the correct 3GPP format: tac-lb(NN).tac-hb(NN).tac.epc.mnc(NN(N)).mcc(NNN).3gppnetwork.org @svinson1121